Landlord Database (Private Rented Sector Database)

 Landlord and Tenant Act 1985 (Section 11)

 The cornerstone repair-obligation statute for residential lets in England and Wales.
 Section 11 implies into every short-term residential tenancy a landlord obligation to keep in repair the structure and exterior of the property, and to keep in repair and proper working order the installations for water, gas, electricity, sanitation, space heating and water heating.
 Cannot be contracted out of.
-Breach is the basis for tenant disrepair claims and Awaab’s Law SLA enforcement under the Renters Rights Act 2025.
+Breach is the basis for tenant disrepair claims, and Section 11 is what actually bites on a private landlord today — Awaab’s Law SLA enforcement is a social-sector regime the Renters Rights Act 2025 carries the power to extend to the PRS.